mGarciaNieto/FSJS_Project-3_Interactive-Form/README.md

 The third of ten projects for the Full Stack JavaScript Techdegree program at TreeHouse.
 ## Real time validation and conditional error messages
 - Required inputs have real time validation
-- Name input has conditional error messages depending on adding spaces or leave name blank
+- Name input has conditional error messages depending on adding spaces or leaving name blank
 > Ready for grading...